iamthedh7/License_plate_recognition/README.md

            python Main.py 1

 Step 4: select your custom test image or some image in folder Testing.
+The result image will be shown for 10s.

 Note: Please install the necessary libraries into the Environment by yourself when the terminal warning "missing libraries".